ismailSadouki/rie/Machine Learning/The Kaggle Book/5. Competition Tasks and Metrics/Post-processing your predictions.md

 Unfortunately, post-processing is often very dependent on the metric you are using (understand-ing the metric is imperative for devising any good post-processing) and often also data-specific,for instance, in the case of time series data and leakages.
 Hence, it is very difficult to generalize any procedure for figuring out the right post-processing for any competition.
 Nevertheless, always be aware of this possibility and be on the lookout in a competition for any hint that post-processing results is favorable.
 You can always get hints about post-processing from previous competitions that have been similar, and by forum discussion – eventually, someone will raise the topic.

 # Predicted probability and its adjustment
+evaluating or optimizing for the log loss may not prove enough.
+The main problems to be on the lookout for when striving to achieve correct probabilistic predictions with your model are:
+•Models that do not return a truly probabilistic estimate •Unbalanced distribution of classes in your problem •Different class distribution between your training data and your test data (on both public and private leaderboards)

+The first point alone provides reason to check and verify the quality of classification predictions in terms of modeled uncertainty.
+In fact, even if many algorithms are provided in the Scikit-learn package together with a predict_proba method, this is a very weak assurance that they will return a true probability.

+Let’s take, for instance, decision trees, which are the basis of many effective methods to model tabular data.
+The probability outputted by a classification decision tree (https://scikit-learn. org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) is based on terminal leaves; that is, it depends on the distribution of classes on the leaf that contains the case to be predicted.
+If the tree is fully grown, it is highly likely that the case is in a small leaf with very few other cases, so the predicted probability will be very high.
+If you change parameters such as max_depth, max_leaf_nodes, or min_samples_leaf, the resulting probability will drastically change from higher values to lower ones depending on the growth of the tree.